 Cisco ACI or Nexus 9000L – Cisco announced in 2014 the spin-in of the Insieme product to provide an ACI (Application Centric Infrastructure) platform.
 The first release was a 40 Gb Ethernet switch with no real ACI functionality.
 Today we see the product with enhanced port/policy control strategy using the Cloupia Spin-in Technology (UCS Director) policy based engines to control the various functions within an ACI architecture.

 The real mystery of software defined networking starts with the basic understanding of a business need for a “programmable network” based on X86 architecture within the virtualization layer.
-In the next installment I will breakdown the VMware NSX and what ESI is exploring with this leading edge SDN contributor.

 Nicholas Laine, Director Solutions Architect – Office of the CTO